santoshvarma4u/cidrevamp/replit.md

 - Fixed Drizzle ORM query issues that prevented pages from loading in admin panel
 - Corrected API endpoints and storage functions for proper page data retrieval
 - Dynamic page routing now works correctly at slug URLs without blocking admin access
-- **COMPLETED**: Fixed navigation menu dropdown positioning
+- **COMPLETED**: Fixed navigation menu dropdown positioning by replacing NavigationMenu with DropdownMenu
-- Resolved issue where all submenus appeared in same location instead of under their parent menus
+- Successfully replaced problematic Radix UI NavigationMenu component with reliable DropdownMenu components
-- Added custom CSS positioning rules using Radix UI data attributes for proper alignment
+- Fixed all TypeScript errors and removed conflicting CSS that was breaking the navigation functionality
-- Each dropdown now correctly appears directly beneath its respective parent menu item
+- Each dropdown menu now works independently with proper positioning under its respective parent menu item
-- Navigation menus now work properly with individual positioning for each dropdown
+- Navigation system now uses standard dropdown components that are more reliable and easier to maintain

 ## System Architecture